PDillis/pdillis.github.io/_posts/2019-07-17-UnsupervisingArt.markdown

 It is not so obvious what should be the next steps for this project, but I can at least enumerate some.
 These are, in no particular order:

   * [Remove the checkerboard artefacts](https://distill.pub/2016/deconv-checkerboard/) due to the Deconvolution (this can be more easily seen in the $256\times 256$ generated huipils).
   * Increase the size of the generated huipils, hopefully up to $1024 \times 1024$, should my hardware allow it.
+This is because I wish to see more patterns emerge within the generated huipils.
   * Train the models for more epochs and with a larger dataset, so basically continue obtaining more images and get better hardware and/or simply train for longer in my laptop.
+Likewise, clean the original dataset, as I have found both inconsistencies as well as downright bad pictures that slipped my original check.
   * Traverse the latent space that weaves all the huipils together (the *Latent Fabrics* if you will).
-  * Finally, ponder how to present this work: should digital art remain digital, or should it be able to
   * Explore the possiblity of combining my work with Processing and add another type of generative art.
+  * Finally, ponder how to present this work: should digital art remain digital, or does it make sense to bring it to the physical world via another technique, such as actual weaving?

 I hope you have enjoyed this blog post.
 Please leave any comment below!